remjx/coindrop/README.md

 ## Legal notes 👮

-The use of Coindrop does not exclude the user from any legal requirements regarding payment methods and acceptance.
+The use of Coindrop does not exempt the user from any legal requirements that may apply when using this service.
 Users are responsible for understanding and complying with all applicable laws from their jurisdictions.

-Coindrop provides a page of addresses that users maintain, but is not responsible for any loss that occurs as the result of using this service.
+By using this software, users acknowledge that the maintainers of this project are not liable for any loss of funds that may occur as the result of using this service, to the extent permitted by law.

+This software is licensed under the [GNU General Public License v3.0](LICENSE).
+In short, this means you can do almost anything you want with this software except distribute closed source versions.

 ## Contributions 🙋‍♂️🙋‍♀️